-Need some putty?
-Check out our 4-pack that comes in a variety of resistances.
+And if you’re in need of some high quality putty, check out our 4-pack that comes in a variety of resistances.

-Barb is our favorite physical therapist and – lucky you – she’s the one who guides all our hand therapy exercise videos on FlintFit.
+Barb is our favorite physical therapist and – lucky you – she’s the one featured in this article with tabletop hand exercises.
+The exercises are:

 MusicGlove – Hand Therapy with a Beat

 Hand therapy is our specialty (if you couldn’t tell) and we changed the game by making it fun, too.

 If you enjoy music and gaming, then you will love MusicGlove.